 - What exactly does Find Your Branch Genealogy do?

 Find Your Branch Genealogy helps clients build their family trees and helps them find their roots.
-Find Your Branch Genealogy takes everything you know about your family and builds your entire family tree to the furthest generation I can trace.
+Find Your Branch Genealogy takes everything you know about your family and builds your family tree within the set amount of hours you choose.
 Ancestry.com is where client trees are built.

 2. Why can’t I do this myself?